mpater/bldc-BMS/readme.md

 ## TODO
 - [x] Determine pack size and output - see intro
 - [x] Determine cell monitor - bq76930
-- [ ] Determine gas gauge - bq78350-R1 or bq34z100-R1
+- [x] Determine gas gauge - bq78350-R1 or bq34z100-R1
 - [x] Determine MCU - STM32F072 (USB-to-serial, USB bootloader, I2C, CAN)
-- [ ] 30% - Schematic capture
+- [x] 100% - Schematic capture
-   - [ ] Add pre-charge circuit
+   - [x] Add pre-charge circuit
-   - [ ] Change balancing circuit from PNP to NPN
+   - [x] Change balancing circuit from PNP to NPN
-   - [ ] Change power-stange layout to POS rail on top of sheet
+   - [x] Change power-stange layout to POS rail on top of sheet
-   - [ ] Setup for 6s? or have populated bypass for this layout
+   - [x] Setup for 6s? or have populated bypass for this layout
-   - [ ] Press button to show SoC LED display with gas-gauge?
+   - [x] Press button to show SoC LED display with gas-gauge?
-   - [ ] Jumper for MCU to be powered by pack
+   - [x] Jumper for MCU to be powered by pack
-- [ ] 10% - BoM and footprint selection for PCB
+- [x] 100% - BoM and footprint selection for PCB
-- [ ] 0% - Determine PCB footprint size constraights (multiple of 26650 cell size)
+- [x] 1000% - Determine PCB footprint size constraights (multiple of 26650 cell size)
-- [ ] 0% - PCB capture
+- [x] 100% - PCB capture
 - [ ] 0% - write driver for gas gauge on MCU
 - [ ] 0% - write interface module for MCU to PC
-- [ ] 0% - Order PCB and components
+- [x] 100% - Order PCB and components
-- [ ] 0% - Assemble components on PCB
+- [x] 100% - Assemble components on PCB
-- [ ] 0% - Hardware validation testing
+- [x] 100% - Hardware validation testing

+## PCB_2019-06 TOFIX
+- [ ] Swap I2C's on STM32F0 as I2C1 only support SMBus for bq78350-r1
+- [ ] Mirror STM32F0 debug conn pinout